 Alexander Wang was among a handful of brands showing a commitment to diversity across their campaigns.

-While the autumn/winter 16 campaign season saw the presence of non-white models jump by an impressive 23.3 percent, this time we only saw an increase of 1.2 percent.
+While the fall/winter 16 campaign season saw the presence of non-white models jump by an impressive 23.3 percent, this time we only saw an increase of 1.2 percent.
 As Fashionista points out, it's a stark comparison to the 27.9 percent improvement we saw on the runway in the past season.

 We also saw a step back for models over 50 years old.
-After a recent boom in the presence of older women in campaigns only Lauren Hutton appeared this season — twice, for Calvin Klein Underwear and Bottega Veneta.
+After a recent boom in the presence of older women in campaigns, only Lauren Hutton appeared this season — twice for Calvin Klein Underwear and Bottega Veneta.
 Overall, only 0.5 percent of models cast were mature.